jfh3/PYFIT-FF/README.md

 - Authors: James Hickman (NIST) and Adam Robinson (GMU)

 + Description:
-	- This code uses the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) to train neural network (NN) interatomic potentials by interpolating energies obtained from density functional theory (DFT) calculations.
-	- The general idea behind all machine learning interatomic potentials is the following:
-		* The local atomic environment of the i-th atom (atom-i) is quantified as a vector of fixed length (i.e. a "descriptor" or "fingerprint" vector).
-This is done using some set of analytic functions known as local structural parameters (LSP)
-			* In PYFIT the LSP vector is denoted Gi (for atom-i)
-			* Note: there are many choices for LSP formula in the literature but
-		* This LSP vector is then used as an input to a Machine learning (ML) regression algorithm that maps from the LSP to atomic energy (i.e. Gi --> regression --> u_i).
-The configurational potential energy of the jth configuration of atoms (i.e. the jth POSCAR file) is then predicted to be U_j=sum(u_i)
-		* The regression algorithm is trained to reproduce the energy landscape predicted by DFT through the minimization of some objective (i.e RMSE=sqrt(sum((U_j-U_DFT_j)^2/N_j)))
-		* Once trained the potential is released to the public to be used in classical atomistic simulations such as molecular dynamics (MD) or Monte-Carlo (MC)
-	- PYFIT-FF is a tool for training such potentials but for the special case in which the regression function is a feed-forward artifical nerual network.
-The main benefits of PYFIT over other NN potentials training tools are the following:
+	- PYFIT-FF is a tool for training ML potentials but for the special case in which the regression function is a feed-forward artifical nerual network.
+To acheive this the code uses the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process
+	-  The main benefits of PYFIT over other NN potentials training tools are the following:
 		* Highly portable
 		* Fast
 		* Flexible